CumulusNetworks/docs/content/cumulus-linux-42/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 {{< /tabs >}}

-### Configure the Read-only Community String
+### Configure the Community String

 The `snmpd` authentication for SNMPv1 and SNMPv2c is disabled by default in Cumulus Linux.
 You enable it by providing a password (called a community string) for SNMPv1 or SNMPv2c environments so that the `snmpd` daemon can respond to requests.
 By default, this provides access to the full OID tree for such requests, regardless of from where they were sent.
 No default password is set, so `snmpd` does not respond to any requests that arrive unless you set the read-only community password.

+For SNMPv1 and SNMPv2c you can specify a read-only community string.
+For SNMPv3, you can specify a read-only or a read-write community string (provided you are not using the preferred {{<link url="#configure-the-snmpv3-username" text="username method">}}  described above), but you must configure the read-write community string directly in the `snmpd.conf` file; you cannot use NCLU to configure it.
+If you configure a read-write community string, then edit the SNMP configuration later with NCLU, the read-write community configuration is preserved.

 You can specify a source IP address token to restrict access to only that host or network given.

-You can also specify a view name to restrict the subset of the OID tree.
+You can also specify a view to restrict the subset of the OID tree.

-{{< tabs "readonly-community" >}}
+{{< tabs "community-string" >}}

 {{< tab "NCLU Commands" >}}